damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 # Rack

-The default rack size seems to be 45 nowdays (42 used to be the standard).
+The default rack height seems to be 45U nowdays (42U used to be the standard).

 It is used as follows:

 - 32U for 16 chassis with 64 nodes
-- 3U for three network routers (48x3=144 should cover 65x2=130 ports)
+- 3U for three network routers
 - 1U for the management network
 - 4U for the disk enclosure
 - 1U for the disk controller